timersys/geotargetingwp/README.md

 GeotargetingWP
 =========================

-PHP package with the neccesary files to play with [GeotargetingWP](https://geotargetingwp.com) API
+PHP package with the necessary files to play with [GeotargetingWP](https://geotargetingwp.com) API

 Features
 --------